 UHS-II vs. UHS-I Memory Cards In The Panasonic GH5s

-In the Panasonic GH5s, you really should only use UHS-I cards if you’re shooting photography unless you need larger cards for a lower bitrate video recording.
+On the Panasonic GH5s, use UHS-I cards only for photography, unless you need larger cards for lower-bitrate video recording.

-When shooting photography, the limitations of the buffer are going to be set to the slowest memory card when using a dual memory card configuration, but only if you’re using the second card slot as a backup.
+When shooting, the buffer will be set to the slowest memory card in a dual-card configuration, provided you’re using the second card slot as a backup.

-When shooting with overflow, you get the proper speed of whatever card is used at the time of recording.
+When shooting with overflow, you get the proper speed for the card in use at the time of recording.

 Best Memory Cards Panasonic GH5s | Bottom Line